Car Insurance After a DUI: Costs, SR-22 Requirements & Best Companies

 • At-fault accidents post-DUI

-A second DUI can cause drastically larger increases—sometimes 150–300% or more—and reset the clock on recovery time entirely.
-Avoiding any coverage lapse during this period is equally critical, as gaps can extend your high-risk status.
+A second DUI can cause drastically larger increases — sometimes 150–300% or more — and reset the clock on recovery time entirely.
+Avoiding any coverage lapse during this period is equally critical, as gaps can extend your high-risk status and result in license suspension.

 Important Timeline Note